-- b) Acting as national spokesperson on behalf of the Union with regard to national issues and major national employer matters. - c) Providing advice and assistance to Branches of the Union with regard to industrial matters and disputes generally, industrial relations legislation, occupational health and safety, workers compensation, superannuation and other issues of national significance. - d) Developing and delivering training for Branch Officials and employees as requested, including with regard to Right of Entry and Governance Financial Training provisions of the current Act. - e) Maintaining the Union's National and international affiliations, for example to the ACTU and to International Trade Union Federations.
-Attendance at meetings convened by the ACTU and at relevant international meetings. - f) Representation on the ACTU Executive, OHS & Workers Compensation Committee and ACTU Indigenous Committee. - g) Maintaining the Union's relationships with the Federal Government, political parties and other relevant industry and interest groups and lobbying in accordance with the aims and objectives of the Union, its Branches and members. - Representation of the skills and training needs of members through participation in a wide range of Industry Skills Councils and in other bodies and forums with responsibility for vocational education and training. - Maintaining a national communications strategy including the collection and dissemination of information relevant to Branches through the maintenance of the ASU national website and by other means. - j) Providing a national purchasing scheme for Branches with regard to telecommunications and other services as well as campaign and other materials through the ASUshop. - k) Providing research and information services to Branches on request and in accordance with industry work plans. - I) Maintaining the special interest groups established by the National Union and promoting and advancing their interests, e.g., women workers, gay and lesbian workers, as well as indigenous members and young workers. - m) Operating special industry forums as determined by the Rules and decisions of the National Executive, e.g. National Airlines Division Council (NADC) as well as convening meetings of Branches, Branch Secretaries and other representative groups of Officials in particular sectors, e.g. Local Government, Energy, Water, Rail, SACS and Private Sector Clerical. - n) Assisting and coordinating membership organising and recruitment campaigns in conjunction with Branches.
+- g) Maintaining the Union's relationships with the Federal Government, political parties and other relevant industry and interest groups and lobbying in accordance with the aims and objectives of the Union, its Branches and members. - h) Representation of the skills and training needs of members through participation in a wide range of Industry Skills Councils and in other bodies and forums with responsibility for vocational education and training. - Maintaining a national communications strategy including the collection and dissemination of information relevant to Branches through the maintenance of the ASU national website and by other means. - j) Providing a national purchasing scheme for Branches with regard to telecommunications and other services as well as campaign and other materials through the ASUshop. - k) Providing research and information services to Branches on request and in accordance with industry work plans. - Maintaining the special interest groups established by the National Union and promoting and advancing their interests, e.g., women workers, gay and lesbian workers, as well as indigenous members and young workers. - m) Operating special industry forums as determined by the Rules and decisions of the National Executive, e.g. National Airlines Division Council (NADC) as well as convening meetings of Branches, Branch Secretaries and other representative groups of Officials in particular sectors, e.g. Local Government, Energy, Water, Rail, SACS and Private Sector Clerical. - Assisting and coordinating membership organising and recruitment campaigns in conjunction with Branches.